Since that time, a lot of prime lenses for the M4/3 system have been introduced. In this article, I present an overview of these lenses.

 The Lumix 42.5mm f/1.2 is not yet released.
 Only a mockup has been shown so far.
 It will probably be very expensive, and might be Leica branded.
 The lens is expected to feature OIS.

-Sigma has joined the Micro Four Thirds lineup with two prime lenses: The Sigma 19mm f/2.8 EX DN and the Sigma 30mm f/2.8 EX DN:
+Sigma joined the Micro Four Thirds lineup with two prime lenses in 2012: The Sigma 19mm f/2.8 EX DN and the Sigma 30mm f/2.8 EX DN:

 Sigma 19mm f/2.8 and 30mm f/2.8 (not to scale)